apache/druid/docs/api-reference/automatic-compaction-api.md

 ---
 #### Sample request

-The following example creates an automatic compaction configuration for datasource `wikipedia_hour`.
+The following example creates an automatic compaction configuration for the datasource `wikipedia_hour`, which was ingested with `HOUR` segment granularity.
 This automatic compaction configuration performs compaction on `wikipedia_hour`, resulting in compacted segments that represent a day interval of data.

 In this example: